 - Doctors can use screening tests during pregnancy to estimate the probability that a child will have Down syndrome.

-All cells in the body contain genes that are grouped along chromosomes in the cell nucleus.
-There are normally 46 chromosomes in each cell — 23 inherited from the mother and 23 from the father.
+All cells in the body contain genes, which have a specific code or set of instructions for creating the cells.
+These genes sit inside chromosomes in the cell nucleus.
+There are typically 46 chromosomes in each cell — 23 inherited from the mother and 23 from the father.

-When some or all of a person’s cells have an extra full or partial copy of chromosome 21, Down syndrome occurs.
+Down syndrome occurs when some or all of a person’s cells have an extra full or partial copy of chromosome 21.

-Individuals with Down syndrome commonly have distinct physical features, unique health issues, and variability in cognitive development.
+Individuals with Down syndrome commonly have distinct physical features, unique health issues, and changes in cognitive development.

 - low muscle tone